-Beginning on January 1, 2023, CPAB will begin publishing on its website the names of Firms that are subject to significant enforcement actions imposed as a result of a regulatory assessment.
+In early 2023, CPAB began publishing on its website the names of Firms that are subject to significant enforcement actions imposed as a consequence of an inspection.

 Significant enforcement actions include:

-Firms subject to enforcement actions imposed as a result of regulatory assessments prior to this date will not be publicly disclosed.
+Firms subject to enforcement actions imposed prior to 2023 as a result of inspections will not be publicly disclosed.

 Significant enforcement actions have been imposed on the following firms: